SpellOnYou/una-health-interview/README.md

 docker compose exec web pytest
 ```

-Note that further detailed configuration file can be found [here](https://github.com/SpellOnYou/una-health-interview/blob/main/pytest.ini)
+One can find further detailed configuration file can be found [here](https://github.com/SpellOnYou/una-health-interview/blob/main/pytest.ini).

-Currently three API endpoints, which are (1) retrival (2) posting data (3) exporting data, are being tested in a pretty basic level.
+Currently three API endpoints, which are (1) retrival (2) posting data (3) exporting data, are being tested in [a pretty basic level](https://github.com/SpellOnYou/una-health-interview/blob/main/glucose/tests.py) which can be improved further in future.
+Also, we can consider uploading testing results to the artifacts and embrace it to CI/CD pipeline for better reporting and visualization.

 *Exclaimer*: LLM service is mostly being used to enhance documentation of the code.